Spirizeon/iitm-server-bot/README.md

 1. Clone this repository to your local machine.
 2. Modify `config.py` with your settings.
-3. Add the required secrets to `.env.example`
+3. Add the required secrets to `.env.example`.
-4. Rename `.env.example` to `.env`
+4. Rename `.env.example` file to `.env`.
-5. Installation
+5. Installation pathways:
-   - With Python: Install required Python packages by running `pip install -r requirements.txt`.Run the `main.py` file to start the bot.
+   - With Python: Install the required Python packages by running `pip install -r requirements.txt`.
+Run the `main.py` file to start the bot.
-   - With Docker: Build and run the container with `docker build . -t iitm-server-bot && docker run -it iitm-server-bot`
+   - With Docker: Build and run the container using `docker build . -t iitm-server-bot && docker run -it iitm-server-bot`.

 ## Project Structure